A pseudo-fermion method for the exact description of fermionic environments: from single-molecule electronics to Kondo resonance

-which shows a main feature of the pseudo-fermion method: unphysical properties of the model (for example, the fields $\tilde{B}^\dagger_j$ \emph{not} depending on the conjugate of the parameters $\lambda_j$) lift physical constraints on the correlations functions (for example, allowing $C^\sigma_{\text{pf},j}(0) < 0$ whenever $\lambda_j$ is purely imaginary).
+This result shows a main feature of the pseudo-fermion method: unphysical properties (for example, the fields $\tilde{B}^\dagger_j$ \emph{not} depending on the conjugate of the parameters $\lambda_j$) allow to model a more general set of correlation functions (for example, $C^\sigma_{\text{pf},j}(0) < 0$ requires $\lambda_j$ to be imaginary).